 Lincoln Memorial University is a mission-driven institution.
 LMU was established to serve the underserved and underrepresented populations throughout the Cumberland Gap and southern Appalachian region.
 The School of Law in Knoxville assumes that mantle in its admissions policies.
 We will consider admission of qualified applicants who have a desire to serve the underserved and underrepresented populations and geographical areas within this region.

 The School of Law seeks to attract and retain a talented, inquisitive, energetic, and passionate cohort of students from all walks of life.
-Thus, the Office of Admissions, the Admissions Committee, the faculty, and the staff will actively seek prospective students from varied backgrounds, socioeconomic and family educational attainment levels, perspectives, life experiences, and worldviews.
+Thus, the Office of Admissions, the Admissions Committee, the faculty, and the staff will actively seek prospective students from varied backgrounds, socio-economic and family educational attainment levels, perspectives, life experiences, and worldviews, consistent with the policies contained herein and the Admissions Policy and Procedure Manual.